 The summer camp, operated by the Greek Orthodox Metropolis of Atlanta, provides a spiritual and recreational solace for Greek Orthodox teenagers in a setting both all American (and Southern) yet readily recalling many a mountainous spiritual retreat in Greece.

 Even in such a setting, particularly after a long day of both physical and mental activity, telling the timeline of Greek history is a tough sell.
 In a Southern summer afternoon, it is even harder.

-What I tried to leave my temporary (often unwilling) charges with had less to do with dates and facts, but rather, that Byzantium existed, that it was the continuation of the Greco-Roman world in a Christian setting, and that the Christianity we practice — and the identity we hold — directly descend from Byzantium.
+What I tried to leave my temporary (often unwilling) charges with had less to do with dates and facts.
+Rather, the focus was the existence of Byzantium and that it was the continuation of the Greco-Roman world in a Christian setting.
+I emphasized that the Christianity we practice—and the identity we hold—directly descend from Byzantium.

 Then I asked them, “has anyone ever told you this, in this way?”

-I ask yet another question of my charges.
+I asked yet another question of my charges.

 “What empire lasted as long as Byzantium?
 I’ll wait.”

 History is one of my passions, but it is a front in a struggle we are losing as a society.